Week 43 – A Tiny Habit with Big Impact

 I have decided to follow James Clear’s lead and do them right before lunch.
 Not at the gym.
 Not after my walk.
 Just a quick drop and go moment in the middle of my day.

-This tiny habit will be an add on to my strength training, which has become backbone of my wellness journey.
-I never realised how important strength training is, especially in woman over 40.
+This tiny habit will be an add-on to my strength training, which has become the backbone of my wellness journey.
+I never realised how important strength training is, especially in women over 40.
 Research shows that strength work after 50 can literally add years to your life.

 And I can feel it.
 I’m stronger, fitter, and more confident than I’ve ever been.

-I used to be all about endurance, running, cycling, chasing distance and time.
+I used to be all about endurance, running, cycling, chasing distance, and time.
 I was fit, but not strong.
 And I hated the gym.
 As a small, petite woman, the masculine energy intimidated me.
 Now I have learned to embrace it.
-Increasing the dumbell weight gives me a sense of satisfaction I never knew I wanted or needed, it’s where I find my power.
+Increasing the dumbbell weight gives me a sense of satisfaction I never knew I wanted or neede; it’s where I find my power.
 Every morning I show up, I walk out a little stronger.

 This year has also been about longevity, about what it means to age vibrantly, stay mobile, and live with intention.
 The decisions I make now are an investment in decades to come.